-- (1) This section applies if a test conducted under this part shows a relevant member, when tested- - (a) was over the limit applying to the member when the test was conducted; or
+- (1) This section applies if a test conducted under this part shows a relevant member, when tested- - (a) was over the limit applying to the member when the test was conducted; or - (b) had evidence of a targeted substance in the person's urine. - (2) The commissioner may do any 1 or more of the following- - (a) suspend the relevant member from duty until the member is no longer over the relevant alcohol limit or no longer has evidence of a targeted substance in the person's urine; - (b) correct the relevant member by way of guidance; - (c) require the relevant member to undergo counselling or rehabilitation approved by the commissioner; - (d) require the relevant member to attend a government medical officer for a medical examination of the member's fitness to continue to perform the member's current duties;

-- (2) The commissioner may do any 1 or more of the following- - (a) suspend the relevant member from duty until the member is no longer over the relevant alcohol limit or no longer has evidence of a targeted substance in the person's urine; - (b) correct the relevant member by way of guidance; - (c) require the relevant member to undergo counselling or rehabilitation approved by the commissioner; - (d) require the relevant member to attend a government medical officer for a medical examination of the member's fitness to continue to perform the member's current duties; - (e) after considering a report of a government medical officer about a medical examination under paragraph (d), direct the relevant member to perform other duties for the time the commissioner considers necessary; - (f) take disciplinary or other action against the relevant member under whichever of the following is relevant- - (i) this Act; - (ii) the Public Service Act 1996;
+- (e) after considering a report of a government medical officer about a medical examination under paragraph (d), direct the relevant member to perform other duties for the time the commissioner considers necessary; - (f) take disciplinary or other action against the relevant member under whichever of the following is relevant- - (i) this Act; - (ii) the Public Service Act 2008; - (g) require the relevant member to submit to further testing from time to time until the commissioner is satisfied the reason for making the requirement no longer exists.